-Grilled Citrus Chicken with Spicy Basil Chimichurri is the perfect flavorful late summer way to change up your grilling routine!
-It’s Progressive Eats time and our theme this month is Late Summer Latin American Cuisine!
+Grilled Citrus Chicken with Spicy Basil Chimichurri is the perfect flavorful late summer way to change up your grilling routine with Latin flair!

 With fall fast approaching, we’re trying to make the most of all of our garden goodness–especially our basil.
 Sure would be wonderful if basil could be hardy like rosemary and make it through our southern winter.
 In no time, we’ll be paying $2.99 for a measly sprig.
 Kills me!